AllenSWDB/allenswdb.github.io/databook/visual-coding-np/vcnp-quality-metrics.md

 - `amplitude_cutoff` < 0.1
 - `presence_ratio` > 0.9

-Let's disable these filters so we can see all of the available units:
+Let's disable these filters so we can see all of the available units for the Visual Coding dataset:

 ```{code-cell} ipython3